Donate

 Each day before the house opens it gets a good vacuuming, and the team dust and de-cobweb to prepare the house for visitors.
 In the winter months and early spring, the house and collection have a full deep clean.
 Behind the scenes, inventory auditing, light monitoring, humidity and temperature checks and pest control take place.
 All of the 36 clocks on display must be wound weekly to keep them ticket and throughout the year, every object in the collection must be monitored and deep cleaned.

-The upstairs of the house has been closed while unforeseen maintenance work has been taking place.
-We have been working hard to strengthen the old, complex system of floorboards to be able to welcome visitors for many years to come.
-We’re also installing additional safety features including hand railings, to improve access to the upstairs.
+For the most part of 2024, the upstairs of the house was closed while unforeseen maintenance work took place.
+The team have been working hard to strengthen the old, complex system of floorboards to be able to welcome visitors for many years to come.
+We have also additional safety features including hand railings, to improve access to the upstairs.

-Working within the historic environment requires extra care and the team are working closely with specialist conservators and craftspeople to carry out this work safely.
+Working within the historic environment requires extra care and the team have been working closely with specialist conservators and craftspeople to carry out this work safely.
 This has involved lifting carpets and moving collection items.

 Looking after the collection and keeping the agents of deterioration at bay is a time consuming and costly business.
 We have a team of four Collections Assistants, supported by a dedicated team of volunteers.
 The equipment they use is very specialised, with backpack vacuum cleaners costing £250, and specialised cleaning brushes costing from £5 to £50 per brush.